kjeshang/CSIS4495-ZypArtGallerySocialMediaDashboard/README.md

 ## Description

-This project takes the form of an easy-to-use dashboard that is accessible from a web browser, and does not require installation of any additional software or dependencies whatsoever.
+This project takes the form of a free and easy-to-use dashboard that is accessible from a web browser, and does not require installation of any additional software or dependencies whatsoever.
 It was developed to assist Zyp Art Gallery to derive social media insights from its Facebook & Instagram accounts.
 The dashboard application was developed using the Python programming language along with the Numpy, Pandas, Plotly, Dash, Gunicorn, and Flask libraries.
 The dashboard application itself was deployed to Heroku Free Tier with the help of Git and Heroku Command Line Tools.

 The data source of the application is a collection of CSV files, containing the post, page, and demographic metric data.
 The data visualized in the application was programmatically extracted from Facebook Graph API, cleaned & transformed, and then loaded as CSV files also using Python.
 To view the data extraction scripts, please refer to the [Zyp Art Gallery Social Media Data Extraction](https://github.com/kjeshang/ZypArtGallery-SocialMediaDataExtraction) repository.